 Embedded Course: A course which is shorter in length than the regular semester in which the course is scheduled.
 The starting and ending dates of the course fall within the starting and ending dates of the semester.

-Flexible-entry Course: A course with beginning and ending dates that are different from the regular semester.
+Flexible-Entry Course: A course with beginning and ending dates that are different from the regular semester.
 This is also referred to as "flex-entry" or "short semester."
-Consult the online Class Schedule for further information.
-To access the Class Schedule, visit www.dcccd.edu/Sch/Pages/default.aspx.
+Access Class Schedule at https://www.dcccd.edu/Sch/Pages/default.aspx.

 Mathematics Pathway Models: Developmental and basic academic skills coursework/interventions that prepare students for academic/workforce training programs and careers.